Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### To Start a Run ###

-To start a water simulation with the TIP5P code, the adjascent 4x4 hydrogen pairs are summed
+To start a simulation of water cluster with the TIP5P code, the adjascent 4x4 hydrogen pairs are summed
 electrostatically, and oxygen pairs are coupled by TIP5P Lennard-Jones potentials.

 1. To get an initial state, we make the size of at least a 6x6x6 water cluster for numerical stability.
-Short-range and long-range Coulombic forces are separated for good interactions.
+Short-range and long-range Coulombic forces are best separated for interactions.

-2. Aroud a given temperature, a dryrun is made at least for 5 periods of 10^(-9) seconds.
+2. Around a given temperature, a dryrun is made at least for 5 periods that is 10^(-9) seconds.

-3. Then, we execute the electric field E_x= E_0 sin(omega*time) to excite the
+3. Then, we apply the electric field E_x= E_0*sin(omega*time) to excite the electric dipole interactions.
-electric dipole interactions.
-The electric field has 10 GHz where the electric fiels E_0 and electric dipole p_0 are of the order of 5x10^(-3) eV.
+For the moment, the electric field is 10 GHz where the electric fiels E_0 and electric dipole p_0 are of the order of 5x10^(-3) eV.